Anal Itching (cont.)

 - Psoriasis Slideshow Pictures

-Vasoconstrictors are chemicals that resemble epinephrine, a naturally occurring chemical.
+Vasoconstrictors are chemicals such as epinephrine, a naturally occurring chemical.
 Applied to the anus, vasoconstrictors make the blood vessels become smaller, which may reduce swelling.
 They also may reduce pain and itching due to their mild anesthetic effect.

 Examples of vasoconstrictors include: